kifil/NotesAPI/README.md

 ```
 GET /api/notes?query=bodyText
-Returns: A list of my notes
+Returns: A list of my notes  that have the specified body text
 ```